 There are certain cases where we as doctors worry about what’s causing back pain, and these can relate to your age, how long you've been suffering, specific symptoms and any underlying health conditions or lifestyle risk factors.
 Let's take you through worrying symptoms and signs of backache, and ways to help heal a back injury.

-There are multiple causes of back pain, and these can be categorised in different ways.
-We’ve found it easiest to consider this by which part of the anatomy is affected.
+There are multiple causes of back pain, and these can be categorised in different ways, so we find it easiest to consider this by looking at which part of the anatomy is affected.

-This is the most common cause of back pain, especially low back pain, often called mechanical back pain.
-It usually relates to a sprain or strain on a muscle or ligament, and it aches or spasms in certain movements.
+This is the most common cause of back pain, especially low back pain - often called mechanical back pain.
+It usually relates to a sprain or strain on a muscle or ligament, and it causes aches or spasms in certain movements.
 It usually starts to improve after 3 to 4 days, but may take a bit longer.

-You may be able to recall an injury that triggered your back pain, perhaps a house move where you were been lifting boxes and furniture, or it might have been a sporting injury or awkward weight lift at the gym.
-It can even occur from tripping down the curb or missing a step in a flight of stairs.
-Your job may involve lifting or twisting, such as delivery drivers, clerical staff or nurses, and poor technique or a load that’s too heavy is often responsible for these injuries.
+You may be able to recall an injury that triggered your back pain, perhaps a house move where you were lifting boxes or furniture, or it might have been a sporting injury or an awkward weight lift at the gym.
+It can even occur from tripping on the kerb or missing a step in a flight of stairs.
+Your job may involve a lot of lifting or twisting ( such as delivery drivers, clerical staff or nurses) and poor technique or lifting a load that’s too heavy is often responsible for these injuries.

-Coughing fits can cause you to strain the muscles either surround your spine or between the ribs – the intercostal muscles.
-Obesity and a sedentary job or inactive lifestyle are other common risk factors for muscle injury, due to additional load and lack of supportive muscles in the back and core.
+Coughing fits can also cause you to strain the muscles that either surround your spine or between the ribs (the intercostal muscles).
+Obesity and a sedentary job or inactive lifestyle are other common risk factors for muscle injury, due to additional load and lack of support in the back and core muscles.

 Trapped nerves are common, and usually get better on their own.
-Sciatica is a condition where the sciatic nerve gets inflamed and trapped as it passes from the lower spine, through the pelvis, to each leg.
-Symptoms include low back ache and burning or shooting pain across one buttock, down the back of the thigh and possibly to the outside of the lower leg or foot.
-It might cause a temporary numbness in the leg.
-It’s worse on bending the leg, and most people are better standing than sitting.
-It’s worst when it first starts, when it can cause spasms of pain.
+Sciatica is a condition where the sciatic nerve gets inflamed and trapped or irritated as it passes from the lower spine, through the pelvis, to each leg.
+Symptoms include low back ache and burning or shooting pain across one buttock, down the back of the thigh and sometimes to the outside of the lower leg or foot.
+It might also cause a temporary numbness in the leg.
+It’s worse when bending the leg, and most people have less pain when standing than sitting.
+It’s also often worse when it first starts, when it can cause spasms of pain.

 Cauda equina syndrome is a serious nerve problem where all of the nerves in the lower spine are compressed, leading to worsening weakness and numbness in the legs, sciatica in both legs, possibly a lack of sensation around the buttocks and back passage, and loss of control of the bladder or bowel.
-It’s an emergency requiring urgent medical attention to prevent permanent disability.
+This is a medical emergency, requiring urgent medical attention to prevent permanent disability.

 Ankylosing spondylitis is an autoimmune condition that causes lower back pain, and typically starts in the late teens to early 30s.
 It’s lifelong and can run in families.
 You might notice morning stiffness, where it takes 30 minutes or more before you can get out of bed and start the day, and loss of lower back flexibility over time.
-Care needs to be taken with regular stretching and possibly prescribed medication to avoid long-term problems such as fusing of the lower spine.
+Care needs to be taken with regular stretching and prescribed medication is often needed to avoid long-term problems such as fusing of the lower spine or neck.